 RTFM - Man Page

-Home Project Page Download News Code Example Log Entries RTFM Change Log Utils E-mail
+Home SourceForge Page freshmeat Page Download News Code Example Log Entries RTFM Change Log Extras E-mail

 I have pasted the man page that is provided in this package below: